Measuring Success and Avoiding Pitfalls in Streaming TV Ads

 - Be a savvy media buyer: Reject blended CPMs, question the quality of your inventory, and partner with educators, not just vendors.

-- Think holistically: Invest in great creative and build an integrated media mix where streaming TV works in concert with all your digital channels.
+- Think holistically: Invest in great creative and build an integrated media mix where Streaming TV works in concert with all your digital channels.

 Audit your current marketing strategy today.
 Are you measuring the right things?
 Is your partner truly transparent?
 In the new age of advertising, the dealerships that win will be the ones who can prove their impact.